cappato/TaskFlow/README.md

 The application uses **SQLite** for development (no setup required).
 The database is automatically created on first run.

-- **Database file**: `src/TaskFlow.Server/TaskFlow.db`
+- **Database file**: `src/PimFlow.Server/PimFlow.db`
-- **Connection string**: Configured in `src/TaskFlow.Server/appsettings.Development.json`
+- **Connection string**: Configured in `src/PimFlow.Server/appsettings.Development.json`
-- **Seed data**: Includes "Admin Cruzado" user and "Alejandro Cruzado Project"
+- **Seed data**: Includes sample articles, categories, and custom attributes

-To reset the database, simply delete the `TaskFlow.db` file and restart the application.
+To reset the database, simply delete the `PimFlow.db` file and restart the application.

 ### CORS